 As the consumer learns that existing laws protect trade secrets to the detriment of the vegan consumer, and that Truth in Labeling Laws and the Fair Packaging and Labeling Act of 1966 (19) do not extend protection or even consider vegan claims, the consumer will lose confidence in brands lacking credible vegan claims.
 While misleading claims found to be intentionally deceitful may be actionable under the law, the truth is, the extent of intentional misrepresentation is a gray area so long as the entire definition for vegan remains loose.

-The global vegan dilemma requires a global solution, and that solution is vegan certification by an internationally accredited certification body that is operating in accordance with international standards just like kosher, halal, gluten-free, and other food safety certification programs that are accredited.
+The global vegan dilemma of insufficient Vegan label laws require a global solution; and that solution is vegan certification by an internationally accredited Vegan certification body that is operating in accordance with international standards just other food safety certification programs that are accredited.

 While there is general consensus on what vegan is, there is no general consensus on how vegan is defined — that is still up for interpretation.
 To bring clarity and definition to the problem, the consumer should seek out certified vegan products.